JCR64/GoldenEye-007-N64-Gun-Game/README.md

 # Gun Game for GoldenEye 007 (N64)

-The classic multiplayer mode in GoldenEye!
-Each players starts with a PP7 and unlock the next weapon with each kill.
+Each players starts with a PP7, each kill moves that player up to the next gun.
 The winner is the first person to reach the score limit with the final weapon, the Golden Gun.

 **Features:**
 - Turn on and off in-game via Cheat Options